 As mentioned earlier, human error is the enemy of daily reconciliation.
 Manually correcting mistakes using erasers or whiteout is time-consuming and messy.
 In some cases, too many corrections may force some individuals to re-write the entire report.

-By digitalizing the entire reconciliation process using a POS system, data stays consistent and making adjustments can be done instantly by editing an entry in the spreadsheet.
+By digitalizing the entire reconciliation process using a mobile POS system, data stays consistent and making adjustments can be done instantly by editing an entry in the spreadsheet.
 Since all of the information is stored in a cloud or server, one could retrieve historical data with just a few clicks.

 How eHopper Can Help